Medical Advisory Board

 He holds national leadership positions in the Children’s Oncology Group (COG), specifically as the vice-chair for biology for bone tumors, chair of the Ewing sarcoma biology committee and co-chair of combined sarcoma biology.
 He serves on a number of advisory boards and is an ad hoc reviewer for numerous journals and funding agencies.
 Dr. Grohar has had the honor of being invited to give lectures across the United States and in Europe.

-Jessie Hillsberg is a certified pediatric nurse practitioner who received her bachelors degree in arts from University of Wisconsin – Madison.
+Jessie Hennessy is a certified pediatric nurse practitioner who received her bachelors degree in arts from University of Wisconsin – Madison.

 She went on to receive a bachelors of science in nursing and masters of science in nursing at New York University, focusing her studies on pediatrics.
 She began work in 2014 at Memorial Sloan Kettering Cancer Center on the Pediatric Sarcoma Service where she continues to work today.